platformsh/platformsh-docs/docs/src/dedicated/overview/monitoring.md

 These tools are internal Platform.sh tools only.

-A third-party availability monitoring system is configured for every Dedicated project.
+A third-party availability monitoring system is configured for every {{% names/dedicated-gen-2 %}} project.

 ## Application performance monitoring

 Platform.sh offers application performance monitoring (APM) packaged with infrastructure monitoring in the Platform.sh Observability Suite.
-This APM relies on [Blackfire.io](../../increase-observability/integrate-observability/blackfire.md#on-other-dedicated-infrastructure), which uniquely combines monitoring, profiling, and performance testing technologies.
+This APM relies on [Blackfire.io](../../increase-observability/integrate-observability/blackfire.md#on-dedicated-gen-2-infrastructure), which uniquely combines monitoring, profiling, and performance testing technologies.

 The Observability Suite is currently available only to Enterprise, Elite, and Fleet customers.